“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 backpacking Malawi

 Lake Malawi, also known as Lake Nyasa or Niassa, deserves a separate mention.
-About 580 kilometers (360 mi) long and 75 kilometers (47 mi) wide at its widest, with a total surface area wider than the island of Sicily, Lake Malawi is the fourth largest freshwater lake in the world by volume, the ninth by area, third by depth (706 m/2,316 ft).
+About 580 kilometers (360 mi) long and 75 kilometers (47 mi) wide at its widest, with a total surface area wider than the island of Sicily, Lake Malawi is the fourth largest freshwater lake in the world by volume, the ninth by area, and third by depth (706 m/2,316 ft).

 Lake Malawi is a jewel still well kept that will amaze any traveler – backpacker, cycle tourer, or overlander.
-The third biggest freshwater lake in Africa is an astonishing body of water, a totally unique feature of this planet we are hosted on.
-Its humanity lives here in a relationship of dependence and respect towards its dangers with the lake but still not one of employment.
-Lake Malawi’s shores are still pristine and the touch of its people is still gentle.
+The third-largest freshwater lake in Africa is an astonishing body of water, a unique feature of the planet we are hosted on.

-In our 20-day itinerary of Lake Malawi, we alternated cycling and “backpacking” via the two operating ferry boats serving the communities of the lake, the Malawian Ilala, and the Mozambican Chambo.
+In our 20-day itinerary of Lake Malawi, we alternated cycling and “backpacking” via the two operating ferry boats serving the communities of the lake, the Malawian Ilala and the Mozambican Chambo.

 Learn more about the unsolved mystery of the Malawi cichlids in our post about